Romance novel: Tropes

+Explicit content

+The existence (or not) of sexual content and the nature of said content is important to readers of romance novels.
+This content is often referred to as “spice,” “steam,” or “heat” by readers, reviewers, and publishers.
+Explicit content is subjective and not only takes into consideration the amount of sexual content in a story but also the type of content and the level of description.

+Some publishers or authors list content ratings for their books based on their own guidelines.
+It is somewhat controversial to see explicit content ratings in a library catalog.
+The American Library Association views labeling as a form of censorship and also feels that labeling explicit content implies that someone has screened all the books available in their catalog.
+However, some libraries will use tags for this content in their catalogs.
+These tags are primarily to aid library staff in providing reference help for patrons and can be more difficult (but not impossible) to locate for general users.

 Markets

 North America

 The romance fiction market "has been impervious to the overall economic recession, with faithful readers spending up to $40 a month" on romance novels in 1982.
 That year, paperback romances totaled $300 million in sales, and the total audience was estimated at 20 million readers.
 A survey of 600 regular romance readers the same year "found that they mirror the general population in age, education, and marital and socioeconomic status."
 Over half of the women had at least some college education, and 40% were employed full-time.
 60% of the women surveyed read at least one romance every two days.
 The women admitted to reading romances as an antidote to stress, for mental escape, and to learn about history and new careers.